cheapjack/AlgaeBioPlasticLab/docs/Workshop2.md

 Feeling for the Organisms is a fascinating book by Evelyn Fox Keller about geneticist Barbara McClintock.
 When you spend time with materials, especially living material like we all do, you get a complex kind of knowledge about them, than say reading about them in a book.
 Today we'll get to know the Algae, *Euglena gracilis* by trying to see them with a *Foldscope* microscope, so when we use processed, dehydrated and most importantly *dead* Spirulina to colour our bioplastic later we've actually got a feeling for the organisms and materials we make and then use.
 I'd argue in our world of advanced capitalism we sometimes lose this kind of intimate relationship with materials.
 We struggle to find time to build that kind of relationship being too busy to survive and work and look after each other.
 Maybe we dont need those kind of feelings all of the time, for not all of the materials we use but today I'd like to just imagine what that would be like.
 If you make stuff, do DIY or your a builder or gardener for example you already have feelings for the materials you work with, so in some ways critical making just builds on that and tries to make time to just think about it a bit more while you are making.

-## Foldscopes 🔬

-[Foldscopes](https://foldscope.com/pages/frequently-asked-questions) are brillinat little kits to see things at 140X magnification or more when combined with a phone.
-We're going to make them from a kit and then try look at some algae samples I've been growing.

 ## First Cook ⚗️